Feeling Restless? 10 Tips for a Better Night’s Sleep

 1. Avoid Long Naps

-A short 10 to 15-minute power nap in the early afternoon can provide a surprisingly refreshing boost if you need it to feel more alert and have the time.
+A short 10 to 15-minute power nap in the early afternoon can provide a refreshing boost if you need it to feel more alert and have the time.
 But be careful not to nap too long, as this can make it difficult to fall asleep in the evening or sleep soundly through the night!
 The longer the nap, the more your body will postpone its need for sleep later.
 A long nap resets your mental clock and your body then thinks it can go another 12 or 16 hours before sleeping again.

-2. Limit Alcohol, Caffeine, and Tobacco Consumption
+2. Limit Alcohol, Caffeine, and Nicotine

 A recent U.S. study on the evening use of alcohol, caffeine, and nicotine found that drinking and/or smoking within four hours of one’s bedtime increased sleep fragmentation.
 Research also has shown people who consistently drink large amounts of alcohol before going to bed generally need more time to fall asleep at night.
 Alcohol is a depressant and will help people calm down, as it has an anti-anxiety effect...however, it is followed by a surge of mental activity (even if you are asleep) and wakefulness later in the night after the depressant effect of alcohol wears off.
 Most people who drink prior to bed will fall asleep faster, but the overall quality of sleep is terrible.